silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 Australia has an answer to all of that, and it is the National Disability Insurance Scheme - the largest disability support system this country has ever built, and worth looking at closely, because it delivers Article 25 and demonstrates the gate at the same time.

 Autism is the single most common primary disability in the NDIS.
 On the Agency's 2026 figures it accounts for around 35% of participants, some 214,880 people - the largest group in the scheme by a distance.
-And roughly 78% of them are aged eighteen or under. [^36] [^i]
+And roughly 78% of them are aged eighteen or under. [^36][^i]

 So the scheme that stands for Australia's commitment to Article 25 is, for autistic people, overwhelmingly a children's scheme.
 That is not a scandal in itself - early support is good and I am not arguing against it.
 But it means the adult autistic population, the one with the employment figures in Part 4 and the mortality figures in Part 11, is largely outside the main instrument built to help.
 To get in you need a diagnosis, which is Part 1, and then you need to demonstrate permanent and significant functional impairment, in an assessment, by explaining yourself to an assessor - which is Part 2, at a counter, with the whole thing riding on it.

 And it is not only that there are fewer adults in it.
 The supports themselves are shaped for the children.
 The autism offering Australians recognise - speech pathology, occupational therapy, early intervention - is developmental in design: it exists to alter the trajectory of a child who is still forming one, and it is delivered to the under-nines through a distinct early childhood pathway that has no adult counterpart.
 An adult can be funded for therapy, but only from inside the scheme, only where it is judged reasonable and necessary, and against a model that was not built with them in mind.
-For the late-diagnosed there is no trajectory left to intervene in, which is precisely the group's defining feature and precisely what the instrument has least to say about.
+For the late diagnosed there is no trajectory left to intervene in, which is precisely the group's defining feature and precisely what the instrument has least to say about.

 Then there is how you get in, which is where it becomes specific to the people I am writing about.

 The Agency assesses access through two lists.
 List A holds conditions taken to meet the disability requirements of the Act automatically.
 List B holds permanent conditions where functional capacity varies and further assessment is generally required. [^j] Autism diagnosed at Level 2 or Level 3 sits on List A. Level 1 sits on List B, which means the applicant must demonstrate substantially reduced functional capacity in at least one prescribed domain before anything else happens.

 Now consider who gets diagnosed at Level 1 in their forties and fifties.
-By definition, the people whose support needs were never obvious enough to be noticed in childhood - which is to say the people who compensated, at the cost documented in the masking literature and in Part 4's burnout research. [^31] [^32]
+By definition, the people whose support needs were never obvious enough to be noticed in childhood - which is to say the people who compensated, at the cost documented in the masking literature and in Part 4's burnout research. [^31][^32]

 So the evidence required is evidence of not coping, and the late-diagnosed adult's history is a record of coping.
 Thirty years of holding down employment, of raising children, of getting through, reads to an assessor as capacity.
 It was capacity, in the sense that the tasks got done.
 It was also the thing that produced the exhaustion, the misdiagnoses and the eventual collapse that sent the person for assessment in the first place - and none of that is legible in the form.